-Overview: The impact of the COVID-19 pandemic is still being felt in digital transformation, yet already we’ve seen changes, including expanded rollouts of remote working systems, more targeted deployment of IT resources, a more robust privacy and cybersecurity response, and more acceptance of mobile and web apps as productivity tools.
+Overview: The impact of the COVID-19 pandemic is still being felt in digital transformation.
+Yet already we’ve seen changes, including expanded rollouts of remote working system.
+More targeted deployment of IT resources, a more robust privacy and cybersecurity response, and more acceptance of mobile and web apps as productivity tools.

 While there’s currently a dispute unfolding between employers and workers over how much time should be spent in the office, all sides agree that the pandemic has answered the “question” of remote work.
-Organizations have learned what can work remotely and what can’t and are applying those lessons to post-pandemic work design over the last year.
+Organizations have learned what can work remotely.
+What can’t and are applying those lessons to post-pandemic work design over the last year.

 Getting systems patched efficiently has been the main job of many IT departments during the pandemic.
 Perhaps there’s no better sign of this than the rush to secure meetings after the practice of “Zoom-bombing” began grabbing headlines in early 2020.
 Zoom, and IT teams across the world, raced to implement password protection and better meeting codes.

 As the hybrid workplace evolves, the safety and stability of digital systems will be paramount.
 IT professionals are already considering new models to launch and apply patches, replace physical equipment, and implement new software across organizations.
 No matter how seamless it might seem to the end-user, there will be a string of decisions made, and fast, to make it happen.